rosell-dk/webp-convert/docs/api/convert.md

 | converters        | Array   | ['cwebp', 'gd', 'imagick']  | Specify conversion methods to use, and their order.
 Also optionally set converter options (see below) |
 | converter-options | Array   | []                          | <b>Upcoming in v1.2.0</b>.
 Set options of the individual converters (see below) |

+#### More on quality=auto
+Unfortunately, *libwebp* does not provide a way to use the same quality for the converted image, as for source.
+This feature is implemented by *imagick* and *gmagick*.
+No matter which conversion method you choose, if you set *quality* to *auto*, our library will try to detect the quality of the source file using one of these libraries.
+If this isn't available, it will revert to the value set in the *default-quality* option (75 per default). *However*, with the *wpc* converter you have a second chance: If quality cannot be detected locally, it will send quality="auto" to *wpc*.

+The bottom line is: If you do not have imagick or gmagick installed on your host (and have no way to install it), your best option quality-wise is to install *wpc* on a server that you do have access to, and connect to that.
+However,... read on:

+**How much does it matter?**
+The effect of not having quality detection is that jpeg images with medium quality (say 50) will be converted with higher quality (say 75).
+Converting a q=50 to a q=50 would typically result in a ~60% reduction.
+But converting it to q=75 will only result in a ~45% reduction.
+When converting low quality jpeg images, it gets worse.
+Converting q=30 to q=75 only achieves ~25% reduction.

+I guess it is a rare case having jpeg images in low quality.
+Even having middle quality is rare, as there seems to have been a tendency to choose higher quality than actually needed for web.
+So, in many cases, the impact of not having quality detection is minor.
+If you set the *default-quality* a bit low, ie 65, you will further minimize the effect.

+To determine if *webp-convert* is able to autodetect quality on your system, run a conversion with the *$logger* parameter set to `new EchoLogger()` (see api).

 #### More on the `converter-options` option
 ***This option is available in master and will be part of the upcoming v1.2.0***